 Can Bottlenecking damage GPU?

 Bottlenecking doesn’t really damage any component of your computer, be it CPU or GPU.
 It just limits their performance.
-However, a lot of users try overvolting their CPU and GPU, which can damage them.
-So, if your computer is bottlenecking, try changing your game’s settings, but don’t increase the voltage to a point where your components start feeling the heat.
+However, many users try to overvolt their CPU and GPU, which can damage them.
+So, if your computer is bottlenecking, try adjusting your game’s settings, but don’t increase the voltage to the point where your components start to overheat.

 We hope that now you know everything about Bottlenecking and how you can avoid them the next time.